Review of Research on different meat goat breeds in the commercial environment

 Does are put in groups with bucks for 30-45 days to breed naturally.

-Summary of how Boer goats rated. (these numbers are estimates from charts shown
+Summary of how Boer goats rated. (these numbers are estimates from charts shown on slides.)

 Doe reproductive success (did they get bred and did the kids survive to weaning age?)